Mayanksingh3/WordIt-MERN-Blogging-Website/README.md

 #### HomePage

+User can view articles by other users and login/signup to our website.

 ![](./my-project/src/assets/homepage.PNG)

 #### Login Page

+User can login to our website.
+If user is not found, error is generated .

 ![](./my-project/src/assets/login2.PNG)

 #### Add Article Page

+After logging in user can post article or comment on other articles to our website.

 ![](./my-project/src/assets/add.PNG)

 #### SignUp Page

+User can signup to our website.
+No two user can have same email id.

 ![](./my-project/src/assets/signup.PNG)

 #### Article Page

+User can see full article and comment on the article.

 ![](./my-project/src/assets/article.PNG)

 ### Edit/Delete

+User can edit or delete their own posts.

 ![](./my-project/src/assets/edit.PNG)